Point charge

 5462

-Electric potential, point charge
+Electric field of a point charge in 2

 $\pi$